hieuvp/learning-python/advanced-tutorials/closures/README.md

 > <br />In order for **closures** to work with immutable variables
 > such as numbers and strings, we have to use the `nonlocal` keyword.

-Python closures help avoiding the usage of global values and provide some form of data hiding.

 <br />

-> A **Closure** is a **function object** that remembers values in enclosing scopes
-> even if they are not present in memory.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=transmit_to_space.py) -->
 <!-- The below code snippet is automatically added from transmit_to_space.py -->